microsoft/genaiscript/docs/cli.md

     https://<openai base>#key=<openai api key>

-### --json

-Output the entire response as JSON to the stdout.

 ### --out <file|directory>

 Saves the results in a JSON file, along with markdown files of the output and the trace.